 Tel: 0845 300 0627

 If tax has been deducted from your pension, we will send you form P60 after the end of each tax year to show the total pension paid and tax deducted in the year.

 Find out more

 For further information about how to commence or cease deductions after retirement please contact the Financial Services Unit.
-You can find their number in the contact us section.
+You can find their number on the contact us page.